SS class airship: SS Maurice Farman

 The Airships Ltd. design initially used 60000 ft3, and later 70000 ft3 envelopes.
 Dual controls were fitted for the pilot and the observer/wireless operator.
 Occasionally a third seat was fitted to carry a passenger or an engineer.
 Renault engines were normally fitted, mounted at the rear of the car in pusher configuration, but a Rolls-Royce Hawk proved effective in one instance.
 The type was slightly slower than the SS B.E.2c, but the cars were roomier and more comfortable.

 SS Armstrong Whitworth

-The version fitted with the Armstrong Whitworth F.K. car was similar in many respects to the B.E.2c type, but had a single-skid landing gear with buffers, and required the larger 70,000 cu ft envelope to maintain a reasonable margin of lift.
+The version fitted with the Armstrong Whitworth F.K. car was similar in many respects to the B.E.2c type, but had a single-skid landing gear with buffers, and required the larger 70,000 ft3 envelope to maintain a reasonable margin of lift.
 A water-cooled 100 hp Green engine was fitted in tractor configuration, and fuel was carried in two aluminium tanks supported in fabric slings suspended from the envelope, saving 100 lb in weight compared to the internal tanks fitted to the B.E.2c.